 History and GPS Competition

-In 2018, Churchie Volleyball included 227 players across 22 teams from Years 7 through to 12.
+In 2020, Churchie Volleyball included 210 players across 22 teams from Years 7 through to 12.
 Teams commence trials and pre-season games in Term 4 with the GPS Volleyball competition played through Term 1.
-In 2018, Churchie is a formidable force with nine first-place-winning teams and a further 18 out of 22 teams placing in the top three.
+Churchie is a formidable force with ten first-place-winning teams and a further 19 out of 22 teams placing in the top three.

 Tyler Nix, Churchie Volleyball MVP 2016 and 2017

 Churchie Volleyball teams attend the Australian Volleyball Schools Cup and Queensland Senior Schools Cup competitions.
-In 2015, Churchie’s First VI were crowned National Champions in the Year 11 Division 1 competition.
-The same team went on to become the 2016 GPS Champions.
+In 2018, Churchie’s senior team placed fourth in Queensland and eighth in the Open Boys’ Honours Division at nationals.
+In 2019 and 2015, Churchie’s First VI was crowned National Champions in the Year 11 Division 1 competition.
+Both teams went on to become GPS Champions the following year.

 Our programme also embarks on international tours, attending the 2014 and 2016 USA Boys’ Junior National Championships in the United States of America.

 Churchie players are encouraged to participate in both club and representative Volleyball.
-The SJPSC hosts the Volleyball Queensland (VQ) Metro League competition and it is also a training venue for Easts Volleyball Club.
+The SJPSC has previously hosted the Volleyball Queensland (VQ) Metro League and Spiker Sports competitions and it is also a current training venue for Brisbane Volleyball Club.

 Fourteen of our current students have been selected in VQ state training squads, four of whom have since accepted Queensland Academy of Sport Scholarships.

-A number of past students have successfully paralleled their school volleyball with membership of the Australian Institute of Sport (AIS) elite training squads as pathways to junior State and National teams and further AIS Scholarships.
-A large cohort of Old Boys have continued their Volleyball journey in the VQ Premier Volleyball League competition.
-There are four Old Boys in the Queensland Pirates Senior Men’s team who are the reigning 2017 National Champions.
+A number of past students have successfully paralleled their school volleyball with membership of the Australian Institute of Sport (AIS) elite training squads as pathways to junior state and national teams and further AIS Scholarships.
+Many Old Boys have continued their volleyball journey in the VQ Premier Volleyball League competition.
+There are four Old Boys in the Queensland Pirates Senior Men’s team who are the reigning National Champions from 2015 to 2019.